mintapi/mintapi/README.md

 from Python
 ---
 From python, simply call `get_accounts`.
-We recommend using a keyring library for persisting user credentials.
+We recommend using the `keyring` library for persisting user credentials.

     from mint import api
     accounts = api.get_accounts(email, password)

 from anywhere
 ---
+Run it as a sub-process from your favorite language.
 From the command-line, the output is JSON:

     >>> python mint/api.py email password
     [